AlanD20/iad/README.md

 This tool allows you to write scripts, rendering tools, and many more tools without sacrificing Speed and Memory.

-This implementation uses Go as a base language to take advantage of goroutines and many other useful features that Go provides.
+Implementation will be in Rust to take advantage of memory-safety, performance, and many more useful features that rust provides.

 ## Roadmap